Beverage cartons are made from two or three main materials, depending on whether the carton is for long or short shelf-life products:

 The aluminium and plastic can either be recycled together, into composite materials, such as stationery, or separately to produce products including fuel (from the polymers) or aluminium flakes for new products, such as cars.
-Several different approaches for recycling and/or recovering this fraction are currently being assessed, and we expect to be in a position to make an announcement about this by the end of 2014.
+Several different approaches for recycling and/or recovering this fraction are currently being assessed, and we expect to be in a position to make an announcement about this mid 2015.

 Beverage carton recycling in the UK